Do you have a collection of old family photographs? Have you ever looked at one and wondered just who is in this photo?

 - Type of the photograph and also the studio that the photograph was taken in.

 Both the clothing and the hairstyles in the photograph can help you to identify the date that it was taken.

-The name of the audio may also appear on the front or the back of the photograph.
+The name of the studio may also appear on the front or the back of the photograph.
 This clue can help you tell which ancestor went to the studio to have their photo taken.

 And also if numbers appear on the photo this can give you the date that it was taken.

 Using your old family photographs for your genealogy research doesn’t need to be a headache for you.

 Scanning your photos will be the next step for you to take in this process.
 My How To Scan My Photos? post will help you.

 Thank You and Please Leave A Comment

 I hope you enjoyed this post helping you to answer the question, “Who is in this photo?“.
-If you think that this post will be helpful to others then please share it with friends and family using the social media buttons below.
+If you have any questions or comments then please leave a comment below.